 Prepare Your Graduating Students for Their New Responsibilities in Surgical Care

 Through a collaborative effort by the American College of Surgeons (ACS), the Association of Program Directors in Surgery (APDS), and the Association for Surgical Education (ASE), a modular preparatory curriculum is being developed to ensure that graduating students have solid skills to step into their new roles as surgery residents.
-Currently being pilot tested at several medical schools across the country, the ACS/APDS/ASE Resident Prep Curriculum, administered by the ACS Division of Education, will be available to all programs beginning in spring 2015.
+The ACS/APDS/ASE Resident Prep Curriculum is currently being pilot tested at several medical schools across the country, administered by the ACS Division of Education.

 The ACS/APDS/ASE Resident Prep Curriculum can be used to